hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-pending-state.md

    - Only a single fungible or non-fungible airdrop for a specific token defined - we just put a new entry in the map
    - An airdrop for an existing `PendingAirdropId` is already defined - we should replace the existing `PendingAirdropValue` for this `PendingAirdropId` with the aggregated new fungible amount
 3. Handling an airdrop `cancel` in state - we remove the `PendingAirdropId` key for the airdrop we want to cancel
-4. Handling an airdrop `claim` in state:
-   - In case of a fungible token claim - based on the `PendingAirdropId`, get the corresponding `PendingAirdropValue` and create a synthetic `CryptoTransfer` with the corresponding `sender`, `receiver`, `token` and `amount`.
-Then delegate it to the `CryptoTransfer.handler()` to execute the transfer
-   - In case of an NFT - based on the `PendingAirdropId` itself, create a synthetic `CryptoTransfer` with the corresponding `sender`, `receiver`, `token` and `serial number`.
-Then delegate it to `CryptoTransfer.handler()` to execute the transfer

-   More details for claim and cancel would be covered in their corresponding design docs.

 ## Acceptance tests